JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 ### The Problem
-> It’s the year 2050.
-The invention of anti-gravity engines has led to the creation of unmanned balloons that travel the UK, delivering goods.
-However, unpredictable weather conditions mean that these balloons are often delayed, damaged or even destroyed(!), so we need your help.
-We’re inviting you to join our contest AND our hackathon to create an algorithm which allows these balloons to get to their route safely and effectively.

-The hackathon was organised a "Future Challenge", a fictitious scenario for the year 2050.
+The hackathon was organised as a "Future Challenge", a fictitious scenario for the year 2050.
 Obviously, drone delivery would be considered so 2020 and completely outdated by then.
 Instead, people are relying on anti-gravity balloons to deliver goods to cities across the UK via air drop.